Vacuum muon decay and interaction with laser pulses

 Since $\tsf{T}_{11}$ is proportional to the cross-term in $\mathcal{I}_{1}^{2}$, which is zero we conclude the contribution to vacuum muon decay from processes that can \emph{only} occur \emph{within} the laser pulse, is negligible.
 Instead, the laser contributes to vacuum decay by interacting with the muon or electron before or after the decay itself.
+Another way of seeing this is to consider the momentum change $Q(\vphi)$ for a decay in the plane wave pulse, by replacing the muon momentum $p$ and electron momentum $q$ with their plane-wave values.
+We then find $Q(\vphi)=Q+\Delta Q(\vphi)$ where: \bea \Delta Q(\vphi) = \vkap \left[\frac{2 a\cdot q - a\cdot a}{2\vkap\cdot q} - \frac{2 a\cdot p - a\cdot a}{2\vkap\cdot p} \right]. \eea Therefore $Q(\vphi)=0$ at a finite and discrete set of points inside the pulse, where $p\cdot a(\vphi) = 0$ and $a(\vphi)\cdot a(\vphi)=0$ are fulfilled, compared to outside the pulse, where $\Delta Q=0$ everywhere.
+Indeed the result in \eqnref{eqn:pertEq1} is independent of the shape of the laser pulse and depends only on the square of the integral of its potential.
+Further analysis of where the process takes place, is given in Appendices A and B.

 \emph{High-intensity background --} In an intense laser pulse, where $\xi \gtrsim 1$, both the muon and electron can become `dressed' in the pulse's electromagnetic field.
 This charge-laser coupling can be included to all orders of interaction by modelling the pulse as a plane wave and employing Volkov wavefunctions \cite{ritus85}.
 The free fermion wavefunctions then acquire electromagnetic field-dependent additions, for example: